jiribooij96/PatientAPi/README.md

 The handler then handles the command and returns a response.
 This way the logic is contained in the handler and can be easily tested.
 Finnally the response is mapped to a dto and returned to the controller.

 ## Notes
 Due to time constraints i wasn't able to implement the following:
-- Bus events and consuming
+- Bus events and consuming.
+Ive left comments where i would fire these events.
 - Integration tests are written but not working
 - Proper API response, with pagination and unified reponses
 - The actual folder structure is not what it should be and doesnt properly reflect the sollution folder structure.